strontic/strontic.github.io/xcyclopedia/library/smartscreen.exe-3FC10273D5BBB7B06A76FD5E78D91469.md

 ## Possible Misuse

 *The following table contains possible examples of `smartscreen.exe` being misused.
-While `smartscreen.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `smartscreen.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --